New York Adult Survivors Act Opens 1 Year Window for Adult Survivors of Sexual Abuse to Bring Civil Claims Against Abusers

 Similar to the Child Victims Act, passed in 2019, the ASA expands the ability of victims of sexual abuse to file a lawsuit against their alleged perpetrators, regardless of when the offenses occurred or if the applicable statute of limitations period has expired.

 Any sexual abuse claim by a person who was at least 18 years old at the time the abuse occurred that was previously barred by the statute of limitations is “hereby revived.”
 Victims have a one-year lookback period during which they may file suit based upon these claims.
-The lookback period begins in November 2022, six months after the effective date of the ASA.
+The lookback period began on November 24, 2022.

 As with the NY State Child Victims Act, the new ASA will likely increase the number of claims filed against perpetrators of sexual abuse within institutions for negligent hiring, supervision, and retention.

 Ms. Ahearn is regularly featured in news articles and on television and is relied upon by the media to provide factual and up to date information.
 She has been featured on ABC, CBS, FOX News, MSNBC, NBC, CNN, CSPAN, ESPN, Good Morning America, The Today Show, BBC, NEWS12 and many more and has been quoted in hundreds of news articles across the nation including in Newsweek, the New York Times and international newspapers.
 She has also had numerous opinion/editorial pieces published in newspapers such as the Los Angeles Times.
 As seen on:

 3075 Veterans Memorial Highway

 Fax: 631 913-1317

 LEGAL DISCLAIMER - This website and the information contained herein has been prepared by attorney Laura A. Ahearn solely for informational purposes and nothing contained in this website is intended for nor should it be construed as rendering legal advice to the person reading the website or creating a legal relationship.